kiehozero/Focloir/planning/testing/TESTING.md

 initially used an id property identify them, jQuery was only changing the first item returned from the database.
 I amended the items inside the Jinja loop to use a class property instead and all returned items changed.

-11. My mentor identified some form submission issues, namely validation of what can be submitted and what is a mandatory submission
+11. My mentor identified some form submission issues, namely validation of what can be submitted, the minimum values for the price field and what is a mandatory submission

 ## Outstanding Issues